olivier-be/bot_discord/README.md

 # bot_discord

 This bot use openai to make response , <br />
-I've make a littel game use openai to bennift for this feature <br />
+I've make a small game use openai to bennift for this feature <br />
 This bot make automatic reponse to feur bot <br />

 # Why made this bot